Guide to develop a catalog in RDMO

 First, navigate to the Management section in RDMO.
 This can be done by clicking on Management in the top navigation bar.
 Then click on Option sets in the navigation area on the right.

-Click on the green New button to start creating a new Option set.
+Click on the New button at the top-right corner to start creating a new Option set.

 The top fields in the form URI Path and URI Prefix should be familiar from creating Catalogs - if not, have a look at this section.